bibekanandadatta/JHU-Dissertation-Template/README.md

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf, Click on **New Project** -> **Import from GitHub**, it should list the forked project for listing.
 Once imported, you can start working...
 But Overleaf and GitHub will not sync automatically; you will have to do it.

 Once you have imported the project, you need to compile `00-main.tex` file using `pdflatex` option (default on Overleaf) which will call all the auxilary files included to produce the final PDF.
 It should compile without any error on Overleaf.
 There might be warnings, but you can ignore them.
-Go through the main file and other files to understand the structure of the template.
-Your bibliographic file has to be in BibLaTeX format.
-Use a citation manager (such as Zotero) to export it in that format.

-**PS:** In case you prefer to do it locally, clone or download the repository.
-You need to have a text editor and LaTeX compiler with bunch of packages installed.
-If you have not done it before, it maybe a bit challenging task to do for the first time.
-It's been a while I used LaTeX locally (big fan of Overleaf), and I have not done it for this project and will be unable to provide any help on it.
+## Generating PDF/A compliant output file

+Johns Hopkins Library requires the electronic copy of the thesis should be [generated in PDF/A format](https://www.adobe.com/uk/acrobat/resources/document-files/pdf-types/pdf-a.html) which is not trivial.
+Compiling LaTeX document is a bit of involved process but thanks to Overleaf that we do not really have to worry about it.
+[Check here to learn how do they do it](https://www.overleaf.com/learn/how-to/How_does_Overleaf_compile_my_project%3F).
+I have not done the compilation locally for this project and do not plan on doing it.
+So I am unable to provide any help in that regard.

+- Learn about [latexmkrc file on Overleaf](https://www.overleaf.com/learn/latex/Articles/How_to_use_latexmkrc_with_Overleaf) which you will need to generate PDF/A file.
+- [This documentation](https://www.overleaf.com/latex/templates/creating-pdf-slash-a-and-pdf-slash-x-files-with-the-pdfx-package/bbbycnbyqhnm) provides details on how to generate PDF/A compilant output on Overleaf. **Open as Template** to see what is included in the project.
+  - Briefly, PDF/A compliant output is generating by including `\usepackage{pdfx}` command in the preamble, and to ensure the compilation worked properly, the project directory needs to include `latexmkrc` input file in which you will need to specify the timezone; [check supported timezones here](https://www.php.net/manual/en/timezones.php).
+  - Optionally, to include the meta-data in the generated PDF, you can edit the `output.xmpdata`.
+The given fields are very simple.

 ## Some useful comments and suggestions for using the template

+Overleaf has a huge collection of tutorials and examples on different LaTeX-related typesetting topics (margins and page size, table, footnote, bibliography management).
+You will most likely to find what you need there.
+But some specific suggestions for this template and projects are below:

-- Some necessary variables to customize the formatting of the document are included at the beginning of the document.
+- Most of the necessary variables to customize the formatting of the document are included at the beginning of the document.
 You can customize different spacing and style options using these variables.
 For most cases, tweaking these variables to your need and preference will be more than good enough to get desired format which conforms to library requirement.
 So, try to understand what each variable does by tweaking them before you start putting your contents in there, and finalize them as needed to customize the dissertation formatting there.

 - In addition to these variables, if your bib file has a different name than the current file, then change the `BibFileName` varibale.
 Make sure to specify the correct name for the `graphicspath` as well.